What kind of anxiety do you have?

 I COULD THINK SO MUCH CLEARER

-(which means I could make better decisions about my finances (including stopping anxiously buying clothes online at 9pm on a Saturday night - win win)
+(including stopping anxiously buying clothes online at 9pm on a Saturday night - win win)

 I COULD BE MORE PRESENT